DocStrange/appcodechallenge/README.md

 Download the source code.
 You must use a build tool such as maven and run the command:
     mvn clean install

 This will produce a WAR file for deployment.
 It is located in the /target folder within the root folder of the project.
+Rename this file to api.war.
 This file must be deployed in a container such as Tomcat.
 Once that is done, you run the server.

 After the server starts up go to this address in your browser: